petedavisdev/petedavis.dev/_notes/stackedit.md

 1. Quickly access, create and save notes in one place, regardless of what repo/folder they are stored in.
 2. Works on all your devices, even when you're offline.
-3. Nice markdown editing experience, with formatting visible while you write.
+3. Nice markdown editing experience, with formatting visible while you edit.

+StackEdit achieves all of these things effortlessly.

 4. StackEdit Workspaces give you a direct portal into wherever your notes are stored, so you can save notes within whichever GitHub repo the notes are related to - you can even keep them in a specific branch.
 5. StackEdit can be installed as an app (PWA) on your phone/tablet, saves locally and works offline, so your notes are always with you.